 - Terahertz components & systems – the focus is on integrated circuits operating at frequencies up to 530 GHz so far, using indium phosphide (InP) bipolar transistors (HBTs).
 A transferred-substrate process is applied including a wafer-scale InP-on-BiCMOS heterointegration option.
 With these circuits, compact integrated frontend-modules for radar, sensor and communication systems can be realized.

-- Using plasmonic effects for THz detection and emission – these phenomena promise device operation well beyond the classical frequency limits and thus open up possibilities for electronic components in the 1 THz range.
+- Using plasmonic effects for THz detection and emission – these detectors demonstrate device operation well beyond the classical frequency limits and thus open up possibilities for electronic components in the 1 THz range.
 We employ GaN as semiconductor for these developments.

-- GaN-based switching transistors & Schottky diodes for high voltages – for high-efficiency power converters with high clock speed, low weight, and volume.
+- Lateral GaN-based switching transistors for high voltages, monolithic half-bridges integration combined with hybrid-integrated drivers on AlN substrates – for high-efficiency power converters with high clock speed, low weight, and volume.
 They are well-suited for a great variety of applications, e.g., in the field of electro mobility.